fran-scala/QHack2022/README.md

 # QHack2022
-Solution to some of the proposed coding challenges in QHack2022
+My solutions to some of the proposed coding challenges in QHack2022.